SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.de.md

 than TDD, by targeting potential acceptance errors too and make communication between parties smoother.

-A set of tools are currently available in order to write the specifications and match them with code functions, such as **_Cucumber_** or **_SpecFlow._**
+A set of tools are currently available to write the specifications and match them with code functions, such as **_Cucumber_** or **_SpecFlow._**

 A set of tools are built on top of Selenium to make this process even faster by directly transforming the BDD specifications into executable code.
-Some of these are: **_JBehave, Capybara and Robot Framework_**.
+Some of these are **_JBehave, Capybara and Robot Framework_**.